input-output-hk/cardano-tutorials/Shelley-testnet/solutions/Exercise-1-solutions.md

-# Example Solution for Shelley Stakepool Pioneers Exercise Sheet 1
+# Example Solution for Shelley Stakepool Exercise Sheet 1

 ## Installing and Running a Node: A quick guide